kcmw3e/rirekisho/src/section.typ

 // # Parameters
 // - `section`: `dictionary`
 //     The resume section to show, which should be a dictionary formatted like
-//     the one returned from `Section`.
+//     the one returned from `section`.
 #let show-section(section) = {
   let result = none